Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Spread & Total Prediction for Florida vs. Kentucky

-Florida has a 6-6-0 record against the spread this season compared to Kentucky, who is 8-4-0 ATS.
-The Gators are 10-3-0 and the Wildcats are 9-3-0 in terms of hitting the over.
+Florida is 6-6-0 against the spread this season compared to Kentucky's 8-4-0 ATS record.
+The Gators are 10-3-0 and the Wildcats are 9-3-0 in terms of going over the point total.
+The two teams score an average of 177.4 points per game, 6.9 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM